SalesforceCommerceCloud/raml-toolkit/README.md

 $ npm install sfcc-raml-linter
 ```

-## SFCI Usage
+## SFCI Usage (Jenkins)

-If using or basing you SFCI image of of the [centos-sfci-nodejs](https://git.soma.salesforce.com/dci/centos-sfci-nodejs) docker image, then running this becomes very easy.
+If using or basing you SFCI image off the [centos-sfci-nodejs](https://git.soma.salesforce.com/dci/centos-sfci-nodejs) docker image, then running this becomes very easy.

 In your Jenkinsfile just make sure you init npm and then its a very simple one line command